 - The doula must provide her/his own meals.

 - The doula can stay with you until you are moved to the Couplet Care unit.
+Once screened, the doula cannot leave the OB unit.

 The following guidelines are in place for patients with signs or symptoms of COVID-19 (e.g., fever of 100.0 °F or greater, coughing, shortness of breath, difficulty breathing, nausea, vomiting, diarrhea, loss of taste or smell):